• Art Magazine

 The artist Leonardo da Vinci painted the portrait in the years between 1503 and 1506 .
 It is believed that the woman presented is Lisa Gherardini , the wife of the Florentine merchant Francesco del Giocondo.

-The universal genius Leonardo da Vinci is a man with many talents - engineer, philosopher and meteorologist.
-He also serves as a court artist for respected personalities of his time.
-But he became particularly well known through his works of art that portray women.
-In contrast to other artists, he not only tries to capture their beauty, but also to grasp their character.
-For him mirrors , the interior of a woman in the movements of her attractive body opposite him - his appearance is less interested in it.
+The universal genius Leonardo da Vinci was a man of many talents – engineer, philosopher, and meteorologist.
+He also served as court artist for prominent figures of his time.
+However, he became particularly famous for his artworks portraying women.
+Unlike other artists, he sought not only to capture their beauty but also to understand their character.
+For him, a woman's inner self was reflected in the movements of her attractive body – her physical appearance was of less interest to him.

 Typically, Renaissance oil paintings were painted on canvas to facilitate transport between houses.
 Nevertheless, the Mona Lisa is painted on an extremely temperature -sensitive wood of the poplar.
 Due to the sensitive material, the plate has moved over time and the oil paint was cracked.